sigalsax/conjur-troubleshooting-tool/README.md

 ## Ideas:

-- A tool that fetch specific logs according to specific errors/keywords from Conjur in a containerized env and grabs the ENV variables from policy and container ENV.
+- A tool that fetch specific logs according to specific errors/keywords from Conjur in a containerized environment and grabs the ENV variables from policy and container ENV.
 Ex: user input: "authentication" will return all log entries with "Authentication"

+    - For DAP, checks API Endpoints are functioning correctly by making queries to health, nginx services, etc

+    - For DAP, fetch Master/Follower logs and configurations

 - Sales force tool that extracts all useful information from cases necessary for engineers to troubleshoot the case

 - Page with mappings of repository names to their pull commands.
 Ex: `conjur` → `docker pull registry2.itci.conjur.net/conjur` (for both private and public registries)

 - Slackbot where if you use a certain #tag (#documentation), will create salesforce cases for documentation

-# Phase 0
-- [x] Reach out to developers, PO/Ms, and SEs to understand the pain points and use this feedback to develop tooling that will feature in the project

-- [x] Define an MVP that will provide immediate value and a running backlog

-- [x] Create the design and map out call chains and possible user interactions
+## MVP

 For the first iteration of this tool, I have decided to pursue the first idea and create a tool that will do the following: